RazrFalcon/cargo-bloat/README.md

 -n NUM                  Number of lines to show [default: 20] -w, --wide              Do not trim long function names
 ```

+### Correctness

+The results are not perfect since function names parsing is not perfect.
+Also, all non-Rust methods are skipped during crates resolving which moves jemalloc
+and any other C libraries to the [Unknown] section.

 ### License